olimorris/onedarkpro.nvim/README.md

 ### Configuring filetypes

-Similarly to the original VS Code theme, this colorscheme has opinionated highlighting for filetypes.
+New for Neovim 0.8.0 (or greater), and similarly to the original VS Code theme, the colorscheme has opinionated highlighting for filetypes.
 By default, all of the filetypes supported are loaded at runtime.
 The colorscheme currently has support for:

 - markdown
 - python